d13co/d13.co/content/posts/disclosure-tales-02-downward-facing-dao/index.md

 The FRY, TREATS and COOP tokens that were recovered will be returned to the addresses that staked them after a soft verification that the ownership has not changed.

+**Update: All the above have been returned** - except for one TRTS holder who is no longer opted in.

 ### Coffeebean NFTs

 For NFTs, which were not tied to voting power/stake, the current plan is to return them to the _owners_ that deposited them.